 - Whole Body Rejuvenation

 In Ayurvedic medicine, young coconuts are treasured.
-These tender coconuts (called ‘baal’) are at a young stage where the husk is 90-95% water.
-This form of coconut water is the most healing, and is considered excellent for cooling down a person’s core-temperature.
-In addition to calming the symptoms of overheating, Baal water has been documented to remove inflammation.
+These tender coconuts (called “baal”) are at a young stage where the husk is 90-95% water.
+This form of coconut water is the most healing and is considered excellent for cooling down a person’s core temperature.
+In addition to calming the symptoms of overheating, baal water has been documented to remove inflammation.
 It also unclogs many body ‘channels’ (also called srotas) — such as saliva ducts.
-It repairs the gastrointestinal tract, and it is said to remove toxins.
-And, did I mention it taste awesome!?
+As if that isn’t enough, it repairs the gastrointestinal tract and is said to remove toxins.
+Oh, by the way, did I mention it tastes awesome!?

-Coconut water has cytokinins, which are touted for their anti-aging influence on our tissues and cells, and are being studied for their suppressing of degenerative and age-related diseases.
+Coconut water has cytokinins, which are touted for their anti-aging influence on our tissues and cells; cytokinins are being studied for their suppression of degenerative and age-related diseases.

-In one study, subjects ate a high-fructose diet and then drank coconut water.
-Compared to those subjects that did not drink coconut water, those that did saw free radical activity decrease, blood pressure go down, triglycerides stabilize, kidney issues abate, and insulin levels improve.
-Not bad for a refreshment, eh?
+In one study2, all subjects were fed a high-fructose diet11 and then half were assigned to drink coconut water.
+Compared to those who did not drink coconut water, the coconut drinkers demonstrated a decrease in free radical activity and blood pressure, their triglycerides stabilized, their kidney issues12 abated, and insulin13 levels improved.
+Not bad for a tasty refreshment, eh?

-- Nature’s Perfect Electrolyte: Rich in Electrolyte Minerals
+- Nature’s Perfect Mineral Drink: Rich in Electrolytes

-With its high levels of potassium, copper, and magnesium, it’s no wonder that some call coconut water Nature’s perfect electrolyte.
-And, when you think about where coconut palms grow (where its desolate and dry) it just makes sense: the very environment that forces the coconut fruit to adapt and survive in dry, windy heat is almost perfect for humans when it’s hot and dry!
-Nature can seem pretty smart sometimes, eh!?
+With its high levels of potassium, copper, and magnesium, it’s no wonder that some call coconut water “nature’s perfect electrolyte”.
+And, when you think about where coconut palms grow (desolate and dry climates), it just makes sense; the very environment that forces the coconut fruit to adapt and survive in dry, windy heat is almost perfect for humans when it’s hot and dry!
+Nature is pretty smart sometimes, eh!?

-A 2007 study shows coconut water “enhanced with sodium” was just as good as commercial drinks used for post-exercise rehydration (cough- gatorade), and with “better fluid tolerance.”
+A 2007 study shows coconut water enhanced with sodium is just as good as commercial drinks used for post-exercise14 rehydration (cough- Gatorade®), and it has “better fluid tolerance”.
 This means that the athletes in the study absorbed its nutrients, rather than, well, just peeing it out.
 Its sugars were better tolerated, too.

-- Good For the Blood, and Lowering High Blood Pressure
+- Good for the Blood and Lowers High Blood Pressure

-Back to the blood: one of the biggest coconut water benefits is that it can regulate high blood pressure.
-This is because it’s full of absorbable magnesium, potassium and vitamin C. In particular, potassium negates the negative impact of poor sodium in the diet.
+Let’s get back to the blood: one of the biggest coconut water benefits is that it can regulate high blood pressure.
+This is because it’s full of absorbable magnesium17, potassium and vitamin C. In particular, potassium negates the negative impact of poor sodium in the diet.

 Oh, by the way …

-Have you ever seen that old Gilligan’s Island episode where the Professor gives coconut water IVs? would you belive that’s based on something that happend in ‘real-life?’
+Have you ever seen that old Gilligan’s Island episode where the Professor gives coconut water IVs to his shipwrecked friends?
+Would you believe that episode is based on real life?

-There’s a wise-tale in some circles that coconut water and blood plasma are identical.
+There’s a wise tale in some circles that coconut water and blood plasma are identical.
 Well, that is, of course, not true.
-Coconut water is of course not literally identical to our plasma or blood.
-But this mythology of its great hydration and cleansing properties likely got blown up a bit by the following anecdotes in the health world.
+Coconut water is not literally identical to our plasma or blood.
+But the mythology of its great hydration and cleansing properties likely got blown up a bit by the following anecdotes in the health world.

-So, yes, coconut water has been used as to replace intravenous fluids under dire emergency circumstances, it is in no way ideal.
-It is not a substitute for plasma, as it has the opposite composition: our blood plasma has high sodium and low potassium.
-It is in fact much closer to the liquid inside your cells rather than the plasma outside them!
+So, yes, while coconut water has been used as to replace intravenous fluids under dire emergency circumstances, it is in no way ideal.
+It is not a substitute for plasma as it has the opposite composition – our blood plasma has high sodium and low potassium.
+Coconut water is, in fact, much closer to the liquid inside your cells than the plasma outside them!

-The important parts we’ve talked about is relating to their molecular structure, and it is the intent to promote the ingestion of them for their nutritional cleansing properties and high ability to hydrate and cool an inflamed body.
+The important point here – and we can skip the science – is to promote them for their nutritional cleansing properties and high ability to hydrate and cool an inflamed body.

-So, now if you hear someone talking about such a thing (or if you pull up the old episode on Youtube), you’ll know the truth behind it.
+So, now if you hear someone talking about such a thing (or if you pull up the old Gilligan’s Island episode on Youtube), you’ll know the truth behind it.